Using Test Sets

 • test set expressions are visually close to the filter expressions they describe, their operators are deiberately chosen to feel like witing a predicate which is applied over all tests

-Let's first disect what this expression actually means: (mod(/foo-.*/) & !ignored) | id(=bar/baz)
+Let's first disect what this expression actually means: (mod(:foo-.*) & !ignored) | id(=bar/baz)

 1. We have a top-level binary expression like so a | b, this is a union expression, it includes all tests found in either a or b.

 2. The right expression is id(=bar/baz), this includes all tests who's full identifier matches the given pattern =bar/baz.
-That's an exact matcher (indicated by =) for the test identifier bar/baz.
+That's an exact pattern (indicated by =) for the test identifier bar/baz.
 This means that whatever is on the left of your union, we also include the test bar/baz.

 2. The complement !ignored includes all tests which are not marked as ignored.